 2. Consider the entrance direction

 There is often debate about the direction a hive entrance should face.
-In the United States, we advise facing it towards the southeast or south.
-Early morning sunshine will help raise the worker bees’ body temperature to 95°F (35°C) so that they can fly off and begin foraging.
+We advise facing the opening towards the southeast or south in the United States.
+Early morning sunshine will help raise the worker bees’ body temperature to 95°F (35°C), so they can fly off and begin foraging.

 While some sunshine is okay, make sure there is also some shade.
 Full sun throughout the day will make the inside of the hive extremely hot.
-While bees can cool the hive by flapping their wings, it is a distraction from honey-making.
+While bees can cool the hive by flapping their wings, it distracts from honey-making.

 3. Allow for your neighbors